8deline/8deline/README.md

 - 🔭 I’m currently working on ... -->

-<h2>🌱 I’m currently learning </h2>
+<h2 display="inline">🌱 I’m currently learning </h2>
-- 💻 Stanford CS101 - Introduction to Computing Principles
+* 💻 Stanford CS101 - Introduction to Computing Principles
-- 🚀 Graphql & Apollo
+* 🚀 Graphql & Apollo
-- 👩🏻‍💻 QA engineer essentials
+* 👩🏻‍💻 QA engineer essentials
-- 🙏 Yale University - The Science of Well-Being
+* 🙏 Yale University - The Science of Well-Being
-- 💩 LITO Academy
+* 💩 LITO Academy

 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...